I did MDMA therapy. It was a deeply profound and life-changing experience.

 2. How I Found My MDMA Therapist

-Quite honestly — I got lucky to find mine.
+Quite honestly — I got lucky.

 I founded a company that helps people write and publish their book.
 It’s called Scribe, and we’ve done over 1000 books in the last 4 years, including some pretty big books (like Tiffany Haddish’s, The Last Black Unicorn, and David Goggin’s, Can’t Hurt Me).